mwittenbols/How-to-integrate-your-static-website-with-DynamoDB-without-using-Lambda/README.md

-# How to integrate your static website with DynamoDB (without using Lambda)
+# How to integrate your static website with DynamoDB (without using Lambda) for the Enterprise

 In this lab we will show you how you can communicate directly with a DynamoDB back-end from client-side script in your static hosted website.